DebasmitaMallick/AdmitCard-Generator/README.md

 This application has the following features:

-1. User authentication: Users can create an account, log in, and log out.
+1. User data collection: Users can enter his/her details and on submit the data will get stored in the backend.
-2. Hall ticket generation: Users can enter exam details and generate a hall ticket.
-3. Hall ticket preview: Users can preview the hall ticket before downloading it.
+2. Admit Card preview: Users can preview the admit card before downloading it.
-4. Hall ticket download: Users can download the generated hall ticket in PDF format.
+3. Admit Card download: Users can download the generated admit card in PDF format.

 ## Technologies